telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 Images are safe to add here.

-### Off-screen Content
+### Off-Screen Content

-If you want the produce different content for export, or keep it hidden from the user, position the container outside the screen.
+To produce different content for export, or keep it hidden from the user, position the container outside the screen.

-The container has to be fully rendered, see [Getting Started](#getting-started) for details.
+The container has to be fully rendered.
+For more information, see the section on [getting started](#getting-started).

-The example uses absolute positioning to move the container off screen.
+The example below uses an absolute positioning to move the container off the screen.

 ###### Example